Chasteberry is an herbal supplement that is used to support mood balance and hormone health in female and male horses.

 Why Use Chasteberry in Horses?

-Chasteberry is primarily used in horses to enhance mood and improve behaviour.
-It is also said to have positive effects on:
+Chasteberry is primarily used in horses to enhance mood and improve behaviour, by regulating some hormone levels.

 In traditional medicine, Chasteberry extract (Vitex) was originally thought to promote chastity, hence its name.
 The dried fruit was used by monks to decrease sexual desire.
 You might also find it labelled under the name Monk’s pepper.